hollyhudson/not_workshop/README.md

 Would you like to reboot now? (y/n)
 ```

+### Is it working?

-Confirm everything is working by lighting up an LED:
+If you have an ESP with an onboard LED, you can confirm everything is working by lighting up an LED:

 ```python
 >>> from machine import Pin